PROJECTS

 Letters Of Bo.
 Playa (2021)

-Located on Calle Ciprés in Añasco, Puerto Rico.
+Located on Ciprés Street in Añasco, Puerto Rico.

 Bailey: Four-Legged Hero (2020)

-For the opening of the Animal Den Shelter in Añasco, Puerto Rico, Ivelisse García, an educator and professional in animal-assisted intervention, commissioned a painting of Bailey, an emotional therapy dog rescued after Hurricane María in 2017 at La Salle School in the same town.
-From then on, Bailey had a profound impact on the lives of students facing personal challenges, helping them reduce their stress levels and meet their individual needs.
-After his passing, to commemorate his legacy of solidarity and empathy, Bailey was honored during the event with the debut of his self-portrait, painted by Bryant López of Ciudad Museo.
+For the opening of the Animal Den Shelter in Añasco, Puerto Rico,educator and animal‑assisted intervention specialist Ivelisse García commissioned a mural in honor of Bailey, an emotional‑support dog rescued after Hurricane María in 2017 at La Salle School in the same municipality.
+From that moment on, Bailey had a profound impact on the lives of countless students, helping them manage stress and offering comfort during moments of personal difficulty.
+After his passing, and with the desire to preserve his legacy of empathy and solidarity, he was honored during the shelter’s inauguration with the unveiling of his portrait, painted by Bryant López of Ciudad Museo.

 Reviving Villa Michelle (2019)

-This project was a collaboration with the Villa Michelle Shelter in Mayagüez, Puerto Rico, aimed at drawing public attention and promoting the adoption of pets seeking permanent homes.
-To achieve this, four colorful murals were installed at the shelter’s main entrance, creating a welcoming and attractive atmosphere that invites visitors and passersby to adopt and support the shelter’s mission.
+This project was a collaboration with the Villa Michelle Animal Shelter in Mayagüez, Puerto Rico, with the goal of drawing public attention and encouraging the adoption of pets in need of a permanent home.
+To achieve this, four vibrant murals were installed at the shelter’s main entrance, creating a welcoming and eye‑catching environment that invites both visitors and passersby to support its mission.

 What We Lived (2018)